 I was lucky enough to spent this time of the year with different Japanese families, so I won’t just tell you the facts, but also my personal experience!

 Japanese people work a lot and don’t have much vacation, but most get time off for at least the time between December 29th and January 3rd.

 Omisoka is traditionally spent together with the family, even more though the 1st of January.

 A traditional food is “Toshikoshi Soba” (年越しそば, “year-passing buckwheat noodles”) that promises a long life when eaten on New Year’s Eve (Omisoka).

 After or while eating most families just sit together and relax.
 Most of them are watching TV.

 There’s a huge variety of special New Year’s Eve programs.
 The most popular TV program is without a doubt “Kôhaku” (紅白歌合戦, Kôhaku Uta Gassen) broadcasted by NHK.

 It’s a music competition.
 Two teams (red: women, white: men – consisting of popular Japanese singers and bands) compete with each other.
 It’s not a very serious competition.
 In fact, I’m sure that most people don’t even care who wins, but it’s quite entertaining.

-This Omisoka (2012) it’s already the 63rd show!
-Just like in 2011 young actress Maki Horikita and the popular boy band Arashi will be hosting the show, attracting a lot of young viewers.
+In 2011 young actress Maki Horikita and the popular boy band Arashi were hosting the show, attracting a lot of young viewers.

 Besides that, there are a lot of other entertaining shows.
 Personally I watch the so-called “Johnny’s Countdown” that airs for the last few minutes in the old year, taking the viewers into the new year with a lot of popular Johnny idols.